Kruithne/spooder/README.md

 1. Route content is loaded
 2. If `base` is defined, content is wrapped using `{{content}}` substitution
 3. Route-specific `subs` and `global_subs` are applied
-4. Cache busting hashes (if enabled) are applied
+4. Hash substitutions (if enabled) are applied

 <a id="api-error-handling"></a>
 ## API > Error Handling